fitzgera/fitzgera.github.io/_posts/2020-04-26-TechnicalInfoAboutThisSite.md

 * Create an initial [GitHub Pages Web Site](https://help.github.com/en/github/working-with-github-pages/creating-a-github-pages-site)
 * Clone the example Site Starter site on GitHub using the links above and copy/overwrite the files in the  initial site you just created in the previous step
 * Update [main.scss](https://github.com/fitzgera/fitzgera.github.io/blob/master/assets/css/main.scss) to:
-  * Make masthead/header "sticky" (it doesn't move)
+  * Make masthead/header "sticky" (it doesn't move when you scroll up and down)
-  * Change  background colour of masthead to  #ac4142;
+  * Change  background colour of masthead/header to  #ac4142;
   * change colour of masthead/header menu  items to white